 Antioxidants are naturally occurring vitamins and minerals—like vitamins A, C, E, and green tea—that protect your skin against free radicals.

-Some antioxidants also brighten your skin, calm irritation, and even smooth fine lines—as long as you choose the right ones.
+Some antioxidants also brighten your skin, calm irritation, and smooth fine lines—as long as you choose the right ones.

 GREEN TEA

-A top pick for anyone with rosacea, psoriasis, sensitive skin, and even acne.
+Green tea is the best source of polyphenols that scavenge free radicals and work as an anti-inflammatory to accelerate wound healing—a top pick for anyone with rosacea, psoriasis, sensitive skin, and even acne.

 VITAMIN C